xin-ju/Mustang-Bookstore/README.md

 Run `yarn install` to install all the JS dependencies in a `node_modules` folder.

-Run `rails db:migrate:reset` to create/reset the project databases.
+Run `rails db:migrate:reset db:seed` to create/reset the project databases.

 As a quick sanity check to make sure that things are working, you can run `rails test`.
 Although the app has no tests, the command should run without error.